sheisacreative/design-for-developers-wiki/README.md

 - You ask a question, I answer.
 - If the question seems like an opportunity for other people to learn from it I will add the answer to the wiki.
 - I'll also add general knowledge I've learned over the more than 10 years as a designer.
-- With time we will have a trustfull source to learn and evolve the conversation beyond design and code.
+- With time we will have a trustworthy source to learn and evolve the conversation beyond design and code.

 <br>